 No, it’s not an indie.
-But, I’m not exactly known as someone with a particularly fondness for NES “classics” that grew stale before I was even born.
+But, I’m not exactly known as someone with a particular fondness for NES “classics” that grew stale before I was even born.
 When Nintendo surprised everyone Wednesday by debuting NES Remix and announcing it was out right now, it was bizarre.
 Almost as if they had no confidence in it.
 But, it looked vaguely like the 9-Volt stages in Wario Ware, which is pretty much my favorite game ever.
 And my Wii U was starting to get dusty again after I finished Super Mario 3D World.
 So, $15 later, I was going to see what this game Nintendo was so nervous about hyping for more than a few minutes was all about.

 NES Remix is made up of micro-sections of sixteen early first-party NES games, most of which are no fucking good today and probably wouldn’t have been all that fun even back in the day.
 Look, I appreciate the historical significance of the original Donkey Kong, Super Mario, and Legend of Zelda.
 But the same franchises have been done better so many times since the 80s.
 To pretend otherwise seems kind of crazy.
 Meanwhile, the majority of the games in NES Remix really just aren’t any good at all.
 Baseball, Pinball, Tennis, Urban Champion, and Golf should be locked in a box and thrown in the middle of the ocean.
 And Ice Climber?
 I swear to God, I think it might legitimately be the worst game Nintendo ever made.
 Not only does it control like it was designed by someone who hates video games, but it also has a tendency to have players fall through the platforms because you’re “too close to the edge.”
 Even though you’re more than a full character-length on the platform.
 If there’s a worst first-party game Nintendo has ever put out, I haven’t played it.